Inherit Eternal Life

-We do not earn eternal life; it is given to us.
+We do not earn our future life in heaven; it is given to us.

 And, yes, someone had to die before we could receive this inheritance, but it’s not a relative; it’s Jesus.

-Jesus died so we could inherit eternal life.
+Jesus died so we could have life.
 Thank you, Jesus!

 [Reference: Luke 18:18.]

 [Read more about other people in the New Testament in The Friends and Foes of Jesus, now available in e-book and paperback.]